-Look not only at what subjects the school offers but how in-depth and comprehensive they cover each of these areas.
-For example, you cannot possibly thoroughly cover the subject of anatomy in a few weeks’ time.
+First, look not only at what subjects the school offers but how in-depth and comprehensive they cover each of these areas.
+For example, you cannot possibly thoroughly cover the subject of anatomy in just a few weeks’ time.
 Medical transcriptionists deal with many different accents, medical specialties, and must have a broad-based understanding of medical language.
 If the program you are considering does not offer comprehensive study in all of the areas discussed in COMPRO then you may want to consider that it is not a wise investment of your money.
 You also want to ask the following questions when deciding on a school:

 1. Are the instructors experienced transcriptionists?